Alabama adding 1,000 coronavirus cases per day

 “People have become complacent,” said Shawn Rogers, director of the Cherokee County Emergency Management Agency.
 “In my opinion, they're not taking it as seriously as they should.
 They're tired of being cooped up in their homes.”

-Cherokee County, northeast of Calhoun County, has seen 102 cases of coronavirus so far — as well as seven deaths from the virus.
+Cherokee County, northeast of Calhoun County, has seen 102 cases of coronavirus as of Monday — as well as seven deaths from the virus.
 Statewide, only about 2 percent of people with confirmed infections have died.

 Rogers said those deaths happened over a period of weeks — though the county has seen about half of its new infections, 46 in total, in just the past two weeks.

 In Calhoun and surrounding counties, the pace of the spread is picking up as well.
-Calhoun County has seen 170 new cases in the past two weeks, bringing its total number of infections Monday up to 376.
+Calhoun County has seen 172 new cases in the past two weeks, bringing its total number of infections Tueaday up to 387.

 Five people in the county have died from the virus.

-Regional Medical Center CEO Louis Bass said there are seven patients hospitalized with the virus in the county right now, though none are on ventilators.
+Regional Medical Center CEO Louis Bass said there were seven patients hospitalized with the virus in the county as of Monday afternoon, though none were on ventilators.

 “Clearly we’re concerned, because as cases grow, the number of inpatients grows,” Bass said.